Results

 Read more about agent AI risk engine here: https://astrix.security/learn/blog/dont-just-discover-ai-agents-understand-their-risk/

-Agent Control Plane: Secure AI Agents From Day One
+Agent Control Plane: Secure-by-Design AI Agent Deployment

 Discovery and detection are necessary, but they work best when agents are deployed securely from the start.
 Many organizations still provision AI agents with broad permissions, long-lived credentials, and little lifecycle oversight.